Nitrokey/nitrokey-documentation/fido2/windows/index.rst

 Nitrokey Reset
 --------------

+Factory Reset operation regenerates the secret material stored on the Nitrokey FIDO U2F / Nitrokey FIDO2, which makes it a completely new key logic-side.
+New owner cannot use it to login to account of the previous one.
+In case of the FIDO2 Resident Keys the material is erased.

 To avoid accidental and malicious reset of the Nitrokey, the required touch confirmation time for the FIDO2 reset operation is longer and with a distinct LED behavior (red LED light) than normal operations.
 To reset